MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/file-attributes.md

 This value represents the maximum size (in kilobytes) of the file data that the column can contain.
 Set this value to the smallest useable data size appropriate for your particular application.
 See the <xref:Microsoft.Xrm.Sdk.Metadata.FileAttributeMetadata.MaxSizeInKB> property for the allowable size limit and the default value.

  > [!NOTE]
- > MaxValue is set when the File column is added to a table.
+ > `MaxValue` is set when the File column is added to a table.
 This cannot be changed after it is set.

 ## Retrieve file data

+You cannot use the `Retrieve` and `RetrieveMultiple` messages to download file data.

 To retrieve file column data use the following APIs.